 - 5b+) [ADDITION] The competitor is not permitted to cause a puzzle defect intentionally, unless correcting a previous puzzle defect (see Regulation 5b3b and Regulation 5b3c).
-Examples of intentionally causing puzzle defects: removing an attached center cap, rotating a corner piece, peeling a sticker. - 5b5+) [EXAMPLE] Examples of parts physically detached, resulting in a solved state: one 3x3x3 center cap, one big cube center piece, an inner piece of a big cube. - 5b5++) [EXAMPLE] Examples of parts physically detached, resulting in a DNF: two 3x3x3 center caps, two big cube center pieces, a 3x3x3 edge piece, a 4x4x4 edge piece ("wing"), any combination of two pieces that both have colored parts. - 5b5+++) [EXAMPLE] Example of parts physically attached but not fully placed, resulting in a solved state: a 5x5x5 center piece twisted in its spot. - 5b5+++++) [EXAMPLE] Example of parts physically attached but not fully placed, resulting in a DNF: a 3x3x3 edge piece slightly popper out. - 5c+) [REMINDER] If a competitor has a puzzle defect, this does not grant them the right to an extra attempt.
+Examples of intentionally causing puzzle defects: removing an attached center cap, rotating a corner piece, peeling a sticker. - 5b5+) [EXAMPLE] Examples of parts physically detached, resulting in a solved state: one 3x3x3 center cap, one big cube center piece, an inner piece of a big cube. - 5b5++) [EXAMPLE] Examples of parts physically detached, resulting in a DNF: two 3x3x3 center caps, two big cube center pieces, a 3x3x3 edge piece, a 4x4x4 edge piece ("wing"), any combination of two pieces that both have colored parts. - 5b5f+) [EXAMPLE] There is a Visual Guide available for Regulation 5b5f. - 5b5f++) [EXAMPLE] A 4x4x4 Cube edge "wing" twisted on its spot is considered solved. - 5b5f+++) [EXAMPLE] A corner affected by a corner twist is considered to be placed in a valid position, but such position does not render the piece solved. - 5c+) [REMINDER] If a competitor has a puzzle defect, this does not grant them the right to an extra attempt.